zenon70/rocketprogram.github.io/README.md

 - the faster time is simulated, the more unstable and unreaslistic the simulation is. the timestep is limited to ~8 million times, which is about as fast as it can reliably run for without quickly ejecting the fourth planet's moons, which is an artificial artifact of warping time, not a realistic feature of space.

 - to test the **nodal precession** effect, get an orbit that has a low periapsis (i.e. 200km-2000km), then switch to earth view, and crank up the time multiplier. you should notice that the orbit does not stay fixed with respect to the stars. this effect is weaker when orbiting the moon because the moon is not as oblate as earth.
+The 6th planet is very oblate.

 - hyperbolic trajectories function accurately, however, helper lines are currently NOT rendered. in previous versions that are not online, code was written to visualize *any* projected trajectory, even lissajous orbits. unfortunately, that code was very processor-intensive, so i have left it out of this version until i get around to it. therefore, transitioning between orbiting one thing and another thing can be very disorienting. use the nav-ball, orbital elements, and gps info to guide you. good luck!